ChrFoed/php-project/README.md

 <h1>Little Laravel Project</h1>

+<h3>Known Bugs</h3>
+- fetch for latest product state is buggy - some kind of randomness.
+Caching or query.

 <h3>Description</h3>

 The project should allow any user to track the price of an product on different vendor sites and to define an targetprice.